naiduizm/Big-Data-Analytics-Tools-Ryerson/README.md

 **Course taken:** Jan - May 2019

 **Description**<br/>
-The two MS Word files include SQL scripts and output performed using HIVE and PIG on two different big datasets.
+The two files include SQL scripts and output performed using HIVE and PIG on two different big datasets.